-- Humans: Humans in major cities tend to discriminate against non-humans and half-breeds, treating them as second-class citizens; the reasons can vary between fear of the unknown and using them as slaves.
+- Humans: Humans in major cities tend to discriminate against non-humans and half-breeds, treating them as second-class citizens; the reasons can vary between them being mysterious and unknown and using them as slaves.
 Dwarves are mostly exempt from this.
-Usually this is portrayed as a result of (ancient or modern) influence from the government and/or church, and less common in frontier areas.
+More actively hostile versions are usually portrayed as a result of (ancient or modern) influence from the government and/or church, and less common in frontier areas.

 - Elves: More likely to live in a Hidden Elf Village and/or to have warred with humans in the past.
 "Elves" living in human cities are more likely to be half-elves.
 With beastfolk moving in on the Fragile Speedster position, elves tend to have more emphasis on their flashy magical powers.
 Due to influence from Warhammer they are usually depicted with very large ears that jut horizontally - something which does not carry over to other Pointy Ears races.